abdullahalsazib/dotfile/README.md

-## Dotfiles: Personal Configuration for Neovim, Vim, and tmux
+## Dotfiles: Personal Configuration for Neovim, Vim, and tmux.

 ### Initial Setup
 Welcome to my personal `dotfiles` repository!
 This initial release provides custom configurations for `Neovim`, Vim, and `tmux`, designed to streamline your development workflow.
 Achieve a consistent, highly productive terminal environment across all your machines with these tailored settings and efficient keybindings.